 "Consumer" means any natural person who is located in the the EU, the UK, or Switzerland, but excludes any individual acting in his or her capacity as an Employee.

 "Controller" means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

 "Customer" means any entity that purchases or otherwise obtains products or services from AIR.

-"Employee" means any current, former or prospective employee of AIR, or any of its European affiliates, who is located in the AIR.
+"Employee" means any current, former or prospective employee of AIR, or any of its European or Swiss affiliates, who is located in the AIR.

 "EU" means the European Union and Iceland, Liechtenstein and Norway.

-"Personal Data" means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by AIR in the U.S. from the EU, and (iii) recorded in any form.
+"Personal Data" means any information, including Sensitive Data, that is (i) about an identified or identifiable individual, (ii) received by AIR in the U.S. from the the EU, the UK, or Switzerland, and (iii) recorded in any form.